mhaseebtariq/data-scientist-demystified/README.md

 * The different colours explain the contribution of different predictors in the forecast

 #### What is required from our data scientist
-* Familiarity with visualisation tools and techniques
+* Knowledge of visualisation techniques and frameworks
 * Knowledge of Game theory

 ### Monitoring Model
 We have a useable forecasting model.
 Now it's time to make sure that the forecasts made by the model are <b>consistently</b> accurate, stable, and reliable.
 To achieve that, it is really important to set some benchmarks first.
 The data scientist then needs to develop some monitoring mechanisms that would bring forward/raise alarms if and when the model produces unstable, inaccurate, or unreliable output.
 This will ensure two things - 1.
 We have control over our model 2.
 The model can be improved/updated when it is not performing as expected.

 #### What is required from our data scientist
-* Familiarity with advanced visualisation, monitoring, and dashboarding tools
+* Experience with visualisation, monitoring, and dashboarding frameworks
 * Statistics and probability theory

 ### References